German-Cobian/Philosophy/README.md

 ## Acknowledgments

-* Microverse
+Guidelines for this project supplied by Microverse.

 ## 📝 License

-This project is [MIT](https://github.com/German-Cobian/Re-former/blob/re-former-feature/LICENSE) licensed.# README
+This project is [MIT](https://github.com/German-Cobian/Re-former/blob/re-former-feature/LICENSE) licensed.